kevinlekiller/mpv_scripts/autospeed/README.md

 If you have xrandr enabled in the config file:

-The supported modes for your monitor and resolution will be
+The supported modes for your monitor and resolution will be parsed using
-parsed using your display name (set using the --script-opts mentioned above), your monitor will be over or under clocked to the most appropriate refresh rate based on
+your display name (`autospeed-display`), your monitor's
+refresh rate will be changed to the most appropriate one based on
-the video speed thresholds (set using the --script-opts mentioned above).
+the video speed thresholds (`autospeed-minspeed` and `autospeed-maxspeed`).

 The speed is then calculated based on the video fps / display refresh rate.

-If the speed is within range of the settings specified in the config file, the mpv speed property is set.
+If the speed is within range of the thresholds (`autospeed-minspeed` and `autospeed-maxspeed`),
+the mpv speed property is set.

-When mpv exits, the mode will be set to a user specified mode (set using the --script-opts mentioned above)
+When mpv exits, the mode will be set to a user specified mode (`autospeed-exitmode`).

 --------------